Recently I've been building a simple Emacs config for myself, along

 windows, it will show a white-in-red number at the top-left corner for

-corresponding window is selected (as demonstrated in the above screenshot).
+corresponding window (as demonstrated in the above screenshot).

 But it goes even beyond that.
 It has two other functions besides selecting windows:

-For me, I use case 2 more often.
+For me, I used case 2 more often.
 And after using it for a few weeks,

-when looking up a function or a key binding, then you know what I
+after looking up a function or a key binding, you know what I

 am talking about.